|

 in a singlewide manufactured home, so storage space is definitely at a

 premium.
-When broken-down and cased for storage, the components should be
+When broken-down and cased for storage, the components must be reasonably

-- Clear aperture rules, so I would like a
+- Clear aperture rules, so I wanted a

 scope with more light grasp than my present 4" refractor.
 On the